How will paid advertising evolve?

 Predictions:

-I predict that Google’s introduction of website favicons in search results, along with their rearrangement of search listing features that recently rolled-out, will increase paid ad performance in their search results in 2020.
+I predict that Google’s introduction of website favicons in search results, along with their rearrangement of search listing features that recently rolled-out, will increase paid ad performance in their search results.
 I also predict that Google will roll out an additional, new paid ad product this year.

 Implementation: